gzeuner/zeus-keycloak-demo/README.md

 ## License
 This project is under the Apache License 2.0.
 For more information, see the [LICENSE](LICENSE) file.

+## Discclaimer
+This code is provided in its present form without any guarantee for training purposes.

 ## Authors and Acknowledgements
 Visit https://www.tiny-tool.de